node-usb/node-usb/README.md

 - `WebUSB` which follows the [WebUSB Specification](https://wicg.github.io/webusb/) (recommended)
 - `Legacy API` which retains the previous 'non-blocking' API

-Convenience methods also exist to easily list or find devices as well as convert between a legacy USB device and WebUSB decice.
+Convenience methods also exist to easily list or find devices as well as convert between a legacy usb.Device device and WebUSB device.

 Full auto-generated API documentation can be seen here: